tjburch/puzzles/ridder538_2019_Nov15/README.md

 ### __Solution__ - 0.474

 This problem is relatively straightforward, throwing a random number sequentially and adding to the solution integer if it meets all the conditions.
-This is fairly straighforward in python, the code for which can be seen in the enclosed Jupyter notebook.
+This is fairly straightforward in python, the code for which can be seen in [this git repository](https://github.com/tjburch/puzzles/tree/master/ridder538_2019_Nov15).

 To get a guess of what to expect, we can consider if we start by rolling a 1, the solution space is forced to a regime between 0.111... and 0.10.
 Conversely, if we start with a 9, the solution space is more flexible, ranging from 0.999... to 0.90.
 Thus, with a broader solution space toward the top of the value spectrum, we expect a bias upward in comparison to just a random value over the space [0,9], which would be 4.5.
 After simulating many trials, we can plot the values returned and see that constrained solution space: